|1722||Second||Oct 2020||Plant Biosecurity and Product Integrity|

 Fall armyworm is native to the tropical and sub-tropical regions of the Americas.
 In early 2016 it was detected in Central and Western Africa and quickly spread across sub-Saharan Africa.
 By December 2018, it was found in the Indian subcontinent.
 In June 2019 fall armyworm was reported in China and Southeast Asia.

 Fall armyworm is currently present in Australia.
-It has been found in Queensland, Northern Territory, Western Australia and northern New South Wales.
+It has been found in Queensland, Northern Territory, Western Australia and New South Wales.

 Put in place biosecurity best practice actions to prevent the entry, establishment and spread of pests and diseases: